 Categories of third parties with whom the business shared personal information in the past 12 months include authorized agents, affiliates, service providers (such as those described previously), contractors, and authorized third parties.

 Contact Us.
 To make a request please contact us at please contact the us at email@example.com with “CCPA Personal Information Request” in the subject line, and provide us with full details in relation to your request, including your contact information, the specific name of this business, and any other detail you feel is relevant.
 You can also use the other contact methods mentioned previously.
 If you are from another area (ex. state) and believe you are entitled to exercise applicable right(s), please use the email address and/or phone number given and include relevant details.
+If you have questions or concerns about our privacy policies and practices, you can use the contact methods mentioned above (ex. telephone, email) in this Notice to contact us.

 Updates to the Statement